 We're looking for assistance with opening a new kind of self-directed educational center for programmers that is autism-friendly and very cheap (or free, for those who can't afford it).

 All programming languages and levels of experience are welcome.
 The more advanced members mentor the beginners in a guided self-study format.
-We’ve been running the meetups for three years and the model works.
+We've been running the meetups for six years and the model works.

 - An alternative to programming bootcamps that provides access to a high-quality programming education without requiring large amounts of money or fixed time commitment.

 - Open to everyone, with a special emphasis on being an autism-friendly environment.
 The educational center will not be only for autistic people -- that is just one significant component of its outreach, because it is the area that I am most familiar with.

 - Provide additional resources and training for autistic people, including mentorship, low-stress social environments, networking opportunities, and more.

 - Non-exclusive, without difficult barriers to entry.
 It's too difficult to get into high-quality coding education programs for many people -- not necessarily because they don't have the potential to find success in the tech industry, but because the existing models are not ideal for everyone.
 We already have an alternate model with Code Self Study (5,000+ members) that is working well.
 Our goal is to remove common barriers and hurdles that prevent people from getting into the industry.

 - No time limit for attending -- stay as long as you want, even after you get a job or start an entrepreneurial project.
 (Experienced members mentor the beginners.)